-How does addressable TV help?
+How does addressable TV help to increase brand awareness?

-However, not all brands have been able to use TV to increase awareness.
+However, not all brands have been able to use TV to boost brand awareness.
 Traditional large-scale ad buys remain effective for those who want to mass-market themselves and get in front of as many eyeballs as possible and have the budgets to do so.
 But it has been out of reach for a lot of brands who are looking to gain a foothold in their space, have a more niche offering or, perhaps, want to raise awareness only amongst a specific demographic.

 In these cases, brand awareness for awareness’ sake wouldn’t be the right marketing strategy to drive the desired impact.

 Finecast’s addressable TV solutions deliver reach efficiencies over broad targeting, offering targeting opportunities linear cannot.
 This enables advertisers to reach audiences that cannot be bought on linear TV, opening up advertising opportunities for ‘new to TV’ brands that might not have had the budgets or consideration to do broad targeting.